jerryjhird/dotfiles/README.md

 to setup spotify make sure you have a discord account that is connected to your spotify account and put your discord token inside .config/sway/config at the  top of the file where it says `your_discord_token_here`

-notes: {

-  this does not replace spotify you will still need the spotify app / webplayer running

-  the reason it uses discord is to allow for token refreshing without having to use the annoying spotify developer application process

-}

 ### Controls:

 `Mod+Minus` // switch to previous track